kubernetes/kops/docs/instance_groups.md

 ## instanceMetadata

-By default, both IMDSv1 and IMDSv2 are enabled.
-The instance metadata service can be configured to allow only IMDSv2.
+By default IMDSv2 are enabled as of kOps 1.22 on new clusters using Kubernetes 1.22.
+The default hop limit is 3 on control plane nodes, and 1 on other roles.

+On other versions, you can enable IMDSv2 like this:

 ```YAML
 spec: